Welcome to Voice and Communication Therapy at Indigo Gender Service

 -

 ‘The Voice Book for Trans and Non-Binary People: A Practical Guide to Creating and Sustaining Authentic Voice and Communication’ by Matthew Mills and Gill Stoneham (2017).
 This is a practical guide designed for people wanting to use their authentic voice.
 With the purchase of this book, you will also gain access to videos led by clinicians.
-We use some of these examples in our own therapy groups.
+You may find this guide supportive as you work with your Speech and Language Therapist.

 -